 - You usually have a number of days in which to pay the debt and the proceedings then do not start.
 The legal term is that the proceedings are stayed.

-- If you cannot pay what is owed and you have no defence, you may consent to an order being made.
+- If you cannot pay what is owed and you have no defence, you can agree to an order being made.